Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

-As shown in Fig. \ref{fig:DetectorBlockDiagram}, one may couple to an electromagnetic signal induced by the dark-matter field using a reactive element or a purely resistive element.
-A purely resistive search can be modeled as a sheet of finite conductivity $\sigma_{r}$ in free space.
-The resistive sheet is a model for a physical resistor or an array of antennas presenting a real impedance.
-An incident electromagnetic field induced by a dark-matter field drives currents in the sheet.
-Ohm's Law dictates that these currents must dissipate power, which may be detected, for instance, with antenna-coupled amplifiers.
-One may also consider readout with a bolometric photon detector, which is more common in sensitive millimeter-wave astronomical instruments \cite{stahl2005cryogenic}.
-Such a scheme is outside the scope of this paper, which concerns the Standard Quantum Limit on amplification.
-Nevertheless, we comment on bolometric readout throughout the section, where appropriate.

-Consider initially an electromagnetic plane wave governed by unmodified Maxwell's equations, normally incident on a resistive sheet with vacuum on both sides.
-The absorption is maximized when the sheet impedance $Z_{sh}=1/(\sigma_{r} h)$ is set to $Z_{fs}/2=\mu_{0}c/2 \approx 188\ \Omega$.
-(Here, $h$ is the thickness of the sheet.
-For simplicity of analysis, $h$ is set to be much less than the skin depth at the frequency being absorbed. $\mu_{0}$ is the vacuum permeability.)
-This setup absorbs 50\% of the power available in the field.
-With the addition of a quarter-wave backshort and a sheet impedance of $Z_{sh}=Z_{fs}$, one may absorb 100\% of the power.
-However, the addition of the backshort introduces an effective reactance in the problem, and limits the bandwidth over which the coupling is efficient.

-In light of the fact that a purely resistive sheet is a relatively efficient detector of ``normal'' electromagnetic fields over wide bandwidth, one might ask why they are not used commonly to detect fields induced by dark-matter axions or hidden photons.
-Why does one choose a resonator over a broadband resistive absorber?
-After all, resistive absorbers are a critical piece of many millimeter-wave astronomy instruments \cite{stahl2005cryogenic}, which also seek to detect small photon signals from cosmic sources.

-To answer this question, we perform an apples-to-apples comparison of the sensitivity of a broadband resistive sheet and a tunable cavity.
-We first describe the experimental setup and then calculate the signal size in terms of power dissipation.
-This is followed by a brief SNR analysis (a more rigorous version of which appears in Section \ref{ssec:SNR_search}).
-We compare the SNRs at each dark-matter rest-mass frequency in our search band and show that the SNR for the cavity is always larger.
-In fact, we show that the advantage in SNR scales as the square root of the quality factor, a result that is explored in far greater depth in Section \ref{sec:QLA_sensitivity}.
+We perform an apples-to-apples comparison of the sensitivity of two toy receivers in quasi-one dimension (1D) searching for dark matter over a wide frequency range: a broadband resistive antenna and a tunable cavity resonator.
+We first describe the receiver setups in our quasi-1D toy model and then calculate the size of the signal power.
+We use this calculation to show explicitly that the excitation of the toy antenna and the toy cavity correspond to the integral terms indicative of radiative and reactive coupling, respectively, as introduced in the previous section.
+This is followed by a brief SNR analysis, assuming both receivers are read out by phase-insensitive amplifiers.
+We compare the SNRs at each dark-matter rest-mass frequency in our search band and show that the SNR for the cavity is always larger, scaling with the square root of quality factor.
+We contrast our calculation with previous results in the literature for axion and hidden-photon searches.